Table of Contents

 A minor head injury may be treated with ice, and the child needs to be monitored for around 24 hours.
 If no complications are observed, you can get your child back home.
 With adequate rest, he would be ok.
 Head injuries with cuts or bleeding may be treated with an adhesive bandage and antibiotic.
 In such cases, you may need further follow-ups to check if the wound has healed.

-Sedation, ventilator support etc may be needed for major cases like internal bleeding, Traumatic Brain Injury (TBI), Concussions, etc.
+Head injury in baby, when to worry?
+Sedation, ventilator support, etc., may be needed for major cases like internal bleeding, Traumatic Brain Injury (TBI), Concussions, etc.

 In some cases of severe head injuries, the child may need lifelong assistance for daily needs.
 Rehabilitation therapies may also be required to overcome the complications of the injury.